-Note to applicant: If the person you are asking to complete this form has not been your supermonths, please copy this form and request that your former supervisor also provide their co ast six (6) NAME OF APPLICANT: To be filled in by applicant Dear employer/supervisor: You are requested to verify the employment of the applicant whose name appears above and Indigenous Certification Board of Canada for certification as an Indigenous Wellness and Addictions thave employment utilizing counselling knowledge and skills in wellness/addictions.
-Pleas and signed form to the applicant, if you prefer, return it to the applicant in a sealed envelope submit this form with the rest of his/her application so it can be processed without delay. tions V e retur orker. n the o Applic omple ants ted LENGTH OF TIME YOU HAVE SUPERVISED THE APPLICANT: Please indicate the percentage of time the applicant spends on the following during a week of worl c: Counselling % Case management % Treatment Planning % Referr % IMPORTANT: Please place a cross (x) in the box that most accurately reflects the applicant's known competency for each of the statements Scoring key: 1=Need more training /experience 2=Adequate 3=Good 4=Exc ge, skill or Core knoledge and skills in addictions and wellness 1 2 3 4 Knowledge of various forms of addictions (substance, solvents, process addictions) Knowledge of the physiological mechanisms of chemical dependencies Knowledge of the biological, psychological and sociological factors that determine Knowledge of the biological, psychological and sociological factors that determine an individual's level of involvement with substances or gambling Knowledge of early, middle and late signs and symptoms of addictions and/or Knowledge of the biological, psychological and sociological factors that determine an individual's level of involvement with substances or gambling Knowledge of early, middle and late signs and symptoms of addictions and/or polydrug abuse Knowledge of how addictions work and their effects on individuals, family & Knowledge of the biological, psychological and sociological factors that determine an individual's level of involvement with substances or gambling Knowledge of early, middle and late signs and symptoms of addictions and/or polydrug abuse Knowledge of how addictions work and their effects on individuals, family & community Knowledge of the biological, psychological and sociological factors that determine an individual's level of involvement with substances or gambling Knowledge of early, middle and late signs and symptoms of addictions and/or polydrug abuse Knowledge of how addictions work and their effects on individuals, family & community Knowledge of the basic principles and definitions of pharmacology
+(page - 1.0 - 2) Note to applicant: If the person you are asking to complete this form has not been your super months, please copy this form and request that your former supervisor also provide their cou ast six (6) NAME OF APPLICANT: To be filled in by applicant Dear employer/supervisor: You are requested to verify the employment of the applicant whose name appears above and verification Board of Canada for certification as an Indigenous Wellness and Addict must have employment utilizing counselling knowledge and skills in wellness/addictions.
+Please and signed form to the applicant, if you prefer, return it to the applicant in a sealed envelope submit this form with the rest of his/her application so it can be processed without delay. tions V e retur Vorker n the o Applic ants ted LENGTH OF TIME YOU HAVE SUPERVISED THE APPLICANT: Please indicate the percentage of time the applicant spends on the following during a week of Counselling % Case management % Treatment Planning % MIMPORTANT: Please place a cross (x) in the box that most accurately reflects the applicant's known competency for each of the statements Scoring key: 1=Need more training /experience 2=Adequate 3=Good 4=Excellent Referr nowled al % I or] Core knowledge and skills in addictions and wellness 1 2 3 4 Knowledge of various forms of addictions (substance, solvents, process addictions) Knowledge of the physiological mechanisms of chemical dependencies Knowledge of the biological, psychological and sociological factors that determine an individual's level of involvement with substances or gambling Knowledge of early, middle and late signs and symptoms of addictions and/or polydrug abuse Knowledge of how addictions work and their effects on individuals, family & community Knowledge of the basic principles and definitions of pharmacology Knowledge of human growth and development Knowledge of processes of recovery, including western and traditional models